-Further, revenue is a key driver of the business and it represents the fair value of the consideration received and receivable for the hire, sale and installation of environmental control products.
+Further, revenue is a key driver of the business and is generated through a high volume of transactions.
+It represents the fair value of the consideration received and receivable for the hire, sale and installation of environmental control products.
 Revenue recognised from these sources are net of trade discounts and volume rebates, which increase the risk of error in revenue recognition.